|

 44. embody

-represent in bodily form
+represent in physical form

 Myths, by contrast, tend to lack this directly didactic aspect, and the sacred narratives that they embody are often hard to translate into direct prescriptions for action in everyday human terms.